The democratic detrender: Ensemble-Based Removal of the Nuisance Signal in Stellar Time-Series Photometry: Ensemble Methods

-Assuming we start with N total models for the stellar activity per transit epoch, similar to \citet{kipping2022}, we first test the Gaussianity of each of the N individually detrended light curves in two ways: (1) autocorrelation test at a timescale of the data's cadence via the Durbin-Watson statistic and (2) Poisson counting of independent measures test via binning vs. root-mean-square metric.
+Assuming we start with N total models for the stellar activity per transit epoch, similar to \citet{Kipping2022}, we first test the Gaussianity of each of the N individually detrended light curves in two ways: (1) autocorrelation test at a timescale of the data's cadence via the Durbin-Watson statistic and (2) Poisson counting of independent measures test via binning vs. root-mean-square metric.
 These tests are described in much more detail in Section~\ref{sec: model rejection}.
-Once we remove anomalous ($>$ 3-$\sigma$ outliers) detrending models, we are then left with $M$ ($\leq$ $N$) surviving detrending models per epoch.
-We note that this 3-$\sigma$ cutoff removing the complete epoch of any detrending model that shows non-white noise properties -- rather than a point-by-point removal of $\sim$0.3\% of the data.
-Here the priority is ensuring that we only pass white light curves into the final ensemble step, even if this means having less $M$ final detrended light curves.
+Once we remove anomalous ($>$ 3-$\sigma$ outliers; defined in Section~~\ref{sec: model rejection}) detrending models, we are then left with $M$ ($\leq$ $N$) surviving detrending models per epoch.
+We note that this 3-$\sigma$ cutoff removes the complete epoch of any detrending model that shows non-white noise properties -- rather than a point-by-point removal of $\sim$0.3\% of the data.
+Here, the priority is ensuring that we only pass white light curves into the final ensemble step, even if this means having fewer final detrended light curves passed into the ensemble step.